 Five collections of similar dharmas under which all dependently arisen dharmas may be included: form (materiality), feeling, notion, assembled factors, and consciousness.

-- Five aggregates
+- five aggregates

 - ཕུང་པོ་ལྔ།